Music at Millennium

 Music in the Curriculum

-Each class has a weekly music lesson given by a specialised music teacher in our dedicated music studio.
+Each class has a weekly music lesson provided by their class teacher in our dedicated music studio.
 This gives them the opportunity to use their voices to sing, to compose music on their own and with their peers, to listen to different music genres and to learn a musical instrument in a whole-class music lesson.

 Children also learn to explore the way that music is created and communicated through pitch, notation, dynamics, tempo, structure and texture.